SvenGarson/bilby/README.md

   + Iterator vs simple struct to iterate the instances as read-only alternative?
     Iterators will be annoying?

-- Thoughts While working
-  + Add error messages through a mechanism like strerror
-  + Make sure memory is cleaned up properly in the setup sequence when things don't work out

 - Documentation and logic
   + How to use the code, what to link, where to find the required files
   + Which OpenGL texture type to use - 8-bit unsigned RGBA